maxtepkeev/python-redmine/docs/resources/issue.rst

 .. hint::

-    You can also get issues from a project resource object directly using ``issues`` relation:
+    You can also get issues from a project, tracker, issue status or user resource objects directly using ``issues`` relation:

     .. code-block:: python